Monthly Archives: July 2020

 Both Kumarbi and Cronos have the experience of having multiple deities within their stomachs for a period.
 Yes, both the Hittite and the Greek versions have alternative reasons for how and why that comes to be.
 I don’t know which is worse, swallowing your own children or biting off someone else’s genitals.
 Both are rather gruesome and I’d go with Kronos, even if it’s due to my being more familiar with his story.

-Once more, both Kumarbi and Cronos both eat a stone in place of a child.
+Once more, both Kumarbi and Cronos eat a stone in place of a child.
 In Kumarbi’s case, the stone is venerated as a cult object.
 The stone that Cronos regurgitated is known as the Omphalos and where it sat in the Delphi Oracle was to mark the center of the earth.

 Their progeny, Teššub and Zeus, both storm deities, go to war with their father.

 It begins to vary here, as the Hittite text has where the Earth giving birth to the Underworld Apsu two children who go on to threaten Teššub.
-What we don’t know, is how this story ends as the tablet its written on has broken.
+What we don’t know, is how this story ends as the tablet is written on has broken.
 Whereas with the Greek story, we know that the Earth gives birth with Tartarus to Typhon and that Zeus does eventually defeat them.

-It isn’t just the Hurrian-Hittite epic for the Kingship of Heaven, but other ancient epics such as the Babylonian Enuma Elish, the Hindi Vedic and even Norse mythology with cosmological beginnings for everything.
+It isn’t just the Hurrian-Hittite epic for the Kingship of Heaven, but other ancient epics such as the Babylonian Enuma Elish, the Hindi Vedic, and even Norse mythology with cosmological beginnings for everything.

 Enlil – Sumerian

-Kumarbi has been equated with the Mesopotamian Enlil, god of wind, earth, air and storms.
+Kumarbi has been equated with the Mesopotamian Enlil, god of wind, earth, air, and storms.